Sikh art: Native

 Dhanna Singh was an amateur Sikh photographer who would take pictures of various Sikh landmarks whilst touring various religious places on his bicycle, referring to himself as a "cycle yatru" ("cycle pilgrim").
-Dhanna Singh was employed as a driver of Maharaja Bhupinder Singh of Patiala and set-about on his photographic, cycling tours, with his first-tour taking place in the 1920's and his last tour in the 1930's, with him travelling 25,000 miles on his bicycle and taking hundreds of photographs of historical gurdwaras and other locations in the process.
+Dhanna Singh was employed as a driver of Maharaja Bhupinder Singh of Patiala and set-about on his photographic, cycling tours, with his first-tour taking place in the 1920s and his last tour in the 1930s, with him travelling 25,000 miles on his bicycle and taking hundreds of photographs of historical gurdwaras and other locations in the process.
 His photographs were rediscovered and popularized by the Panjab Digital Library.

+Selfie photograph taken by Sushil Kaur, Manila, the Philippines, 1946.
+From the Amarjit Singh Chandan Collection.

+A practice of photographing the corpses of Sikh martyrs, fighters, and leaders developed amongst the Sikhs, which is known as muh dekhna (also known as antim darshan or aakhri deedar), with viewing such images being equivalent to a darshan of shahadat (death by martyrdom).
+Corpses tended to be displayed in the shava asana or padmasan poses.
+The practice was prominent during the turbulent periods of 20th century Sikh history and had the purpose of conveying symbolistic undertones and messages, such as evidence of the perceived oppression of Sikhs.
 The Central Sikh Museum in Amritsar hosts many photographs of Sikhs who were killed during Operation Blue Star in 1984, displaying both photos of them alive and after death to show the contrast between the two states of being.
 The museum also hosts paintings of Sikh figures that are heavily influenced by the 19th century practice of realistic portraiture based upon photography.
 Furthermore, photographs of the Akal Takht when it was damaged in Blue Star and after it was reconstructed are displayed together to show the rejuvenation of Sikh power.
+Included at the Central Sikh Museum and Sikh Reference Library are portraits of prominent Sikh militants, such as Shabeg Singh and Jarnail Singh Bhindranwale, both when they were alive and of their corpse.

 In the modern-age, photographs of Sikh religious leaders, ancestors, and martyrs decorate the walls of many Sikh homes, shops, and institutions.